An Overview of Sustiva (Efavirenz, Stocrin)

-Efavirenz is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults.
-Efavirenz is also approved for use in children 3 years of age and older who weigh at least 10 kilograms.
+Efavirenz is a prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of HIV infection in adults and in children 3 months of age and older who weigh at least 3.5 kilograms (7 pounds 12 ounces).
 Efavirenz is always used in combination with other anti-HIV medicines.

 Efavirenz is a type of anti-HIV medicine called a non-nucleoside reverse transcriptase inhibitor (NNRTI).
 NNRTIs work by binding to and blocking HIV reverse transcriptase, an HIV enzyme.
 This prevents HIV from replicating and lowers the amount of HIV in the blood.